 About Aurora Pavilion Behavioral Health Services

-Since 1991, Aurora Pavilion Behavioral Health Sciences has brought renewed hope for those suffering from emotional, behavioral and addiction problems.
+Since 1991, Aurora Pavilion Behavioral Health Services has brought renewed hope for those suffering from emotional, behavioral and addiction problems.
 The 62-bed facility, located on the campus of Aiken Regional Medical Centers, is accredited by The Joint Commission.
 The facility offers comprehensive, individualized treatment services by a multidisciplinary team of psychiatrists, psychiatric nurses, clinicians, mental health technicians, recreation therapists and educational teachers from K-12 who are committed to high quality care.

 Aurora Pavilion Behavioral Health Services offers a free, comprehensive community service called RESPOND.
 This resource is designed to assist you by providing free clinical assessments, information and referral services for psychiatric and substance use problems.
 The RESPOND team of professionals are available 24 hours a day, seven days a week at 803-641-5900 or 800-273-7911.